-The grandmother of Juneteenth, Fort Worth's own Opal Lee, finally sees the momentous date enshrined as a national holiday.
+The grandmother of Juneteenth — Fort Worth's own Opal Lee — is embracing a special Juneteenth weekend.
 (Photo courtesy Hoofkin Enterprises)

-Opal Lee was on hand at the White House Thursday, to witness the signing ceremony.
+Opal Lee was on hand at the White House to witness the Juneteenth signing ceremony.

 Juneteenth is finally an officially recognized national holiday thanks to the efforts of Fort Worth's own Opal Lee.